jdb/jdb.github.com/dependencies.rst

   :doc:`dependencies/bfs_dfs`

-  In depth search first (DFS), it is possible to build a generator of the solutions: the solution are not computed in a long batch, accumulated and returned as a long list, the solutions are available as soon as they are found.
+  In depth search first, it is possible to build a generator (:ref:`a recursive generator <recursive_gen>`) of the solutions: the solution are not computed in a long batch, accumulated and returned as a long list, the solutions are available as soon as they are found.
 The processing of the solution alternates with the search for the next solution.

-  For instance, a solution can be emitted to a client which draws the solution, while the server continues the exhaustion of the solutions.
+For instance, a solution can be handed to a client which draws the solution, while the server continues the exhaustion of the solutions.

-  :ref:`recursive_gen`

-  It is actually possible to do a breadth first search traversal of the graph in pure SQL (since Postgresql 8.4) using the recent standard ``with recurse`` queries available in PostgreSQL 8.4.
+  It is actually possible to do a :ref:`breadth first search traversal in pure SQL <recursive_query>` using the recent standard ``with recurse`` queries available in PostgreSQL 8.4.
 Performance-wise, the SQL query is one hundred time faster that the traversal in pure CPython.
 The SQL query (which find all solutions) is actually on par with the topological sort (which finds only one).

-  :ref:`recursive_query`

 .. todo::